upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       ```

 ## User is asking specifically for a child or family appropriate movies
+  - **Age Group Recognition:** The following age ranges and terms should be treated as child/family movie requests:
+    - **Ages 0-12:** "toddler", "preschooler", "5 year old", "7 year old girl", "8 year old boy", "10 year old", etc.
+    - **General child terms:** "child", "children", "kid", "kids", "family friendly", "suitable for children"
+    - **Family context:** "family movie", "watch with my family", "appropriate for kids"
-  - **User Query:** "Can you show me the child friendly movies?"
+  - **User Query Examples:** "Can you show me the child friendly movies?"
 OR "I want to watch something with my family" OR "Show me movies for kids" OR "What are the movies for kids?"
-OR "films suitable for a 7 year old girl, something sci fi related"
+OR "films suitable for a 7 year old girl, something sci fi related" OR "movies for my 5 year old" OR "what can a 10 year old boy watch?"
     - You will need to use the `search-index_query-and-sort-based-search` and use the boolean query to look for movies that have the appropriate `genres.name` property. **MANDATORY: Always include the complete query structure with all required fields.**
       ```json
       {